easytarget/SBCEye/README.md

 # SBCEye : a lightweight monitoring tool for controllers

 I designed this to monitor my Workshop using the Raspberry PI that also serves as an octoprint server.
-This lets me see my printroom conditions at a glance via an embeddable web interface and also on a small OLED display.
+This lets me see my printroom conditions at a glance via an embedded web interface and also on a small OLED display.

 ## Core functions

-SBCeye records and displays the CPU temperature, load and memory useage of the SBC itself, plus some other system basics.
+SBCeye records and displays the CPU temperature, load and memory usage of the SBC itself, plus some other system basics.
 It can also monitor ping times and status for network targets you specify (eg your router, or a wifi enabled controller, etc.)

-Readings happen every 10 seconds and are held in a database, it has a built in graph generator and you can view graphs for arbitary time priods.
+Readings happen every 10 seconds and are held in a database, it has a built in graph generator and you can view graphs for arbitrary time periods.
 This tool is designed to provide a 'fine grained' low-level logging for machines that work as controllers, as opposed to the slower but more sophisticated and comprehensive  system health logging supplied by [Munin](https://munin-monitoring.org/) and similar.

 ![env](/docs/img/default-main.png)